OpsHubProduct/OIM-Documentation/docs/integrate/trends-and-metrics.md

 Displays the total count of entities synchronized by **<code class="expression">space.vars.SITENAME</code>** across all systems, including both in-sync and deleted entities.

-In sync entities include all active entities that are currently part of the synchronization.
+* In sync entities include all active entities that are currently part of the synchronization.

-Deleted entities include all entities that have been deleted, archived, or deprecated.
+* Deleted entities include all entities that have been deleted, archived, or deprecated - including entities deprecated due to project conversion, entity conversion, or both.

 <p align="center">
   <img src="../assets/entity-sync-count-0.png" />